World's richest lottery spreads Christmas cheer in Spain

 Spain's annual Christmas lottery, which has the world's largest total payout, gave out 2.32 billion euros in prizes Wednesday to hundreds of lucky winners across the country, which has Europe's highest jobless rate.

 The top prize of the lottery dubbed "El Gordo" or "The Fat One" went to holders of tickets bearing the number 79250.

 The winning number appears on 1,950 tickets, each of which wins 300,000 euros (395,000 dollars).
-It was sold in several Spanish cities including Madrid, Barcelona and Alicante.
+It was sold mostly in Barcelona, but other cities including Madrid and Alicante shared in the joy.

-The number was sung out at 11:14 am by two pupils of Madrid's Saint Ildefonso School, a former orphanage, wearing dark blue suits, in a nationally televised draw held each December 22.
+The winning number for the top prize was sung out at 11:14 am by two pupils of Madrid's Saint Ildefonso School, a former orphanage, wearing dark blue suits, in a nationally televised draw that lasted for over three hours and is held each December 22.

-One boy sung out the prize amount and the other the winning number in a Gregorian-style chant and then they held up the tiny balls holding the numbers to inspectors monitoring the draw.
+One boy sang out the prize amount and the other the winning number in a Gregorian-style chant and then they held up the tiny balls holding the numbers to inspectors monitoring the draw.

 While other draws around the world have bigger individual top prizes, "El Gordo" is ranked as the world's richest lottery for the total sum paid out.

 This year total sales were down just 0.26 percent at 2.695 billion euros (3.542 billion dollars) despite an economic downturn that has left Spain with an unemployment rate of around 20 percent, the highest in the European Union.

 "It is a holiday ritual, without it Christmas is not complete," the head of the State Lottery and Betting organisation, Gonzalo Fernandez, told Spanish public television before the draw got underway.

 Tickets cost 20 euros each and they go on sale in July.
 Spaniards often choose lottery numbers matching significant dates.